sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

         }
     }

 .. shortanswer:: challenge3-3-IfElse-20Questions

-  (Old short answer - obsolete) After you complete your code on repl, paste in a link to it (click on share) here.
+  After you complete your code on repl, paste in a link to it (click on share) here.